Pyrius2k/PID-loop-for-an-incubation-system/README.md

 ---

-This repository contains the documentation and core files from a **master’s thesis project** in applied physics and biomedical engineering.
+This repository contains the documentation and core files from a **master’s thesis project** in biomedical engineering.
 The main focus was the design and implementation of a **PID (Proportional-Integral-Derivative) control loop** for a custom-built incubation system.

 The system is intended for **long-term cultivation and observation of biological tissue samples**, with a special emphasis on integration into **wide-field microscopes** utilizing **nitrogen-vacancy (NV) centers in diamond** for quantum sensing.